 A number of trends are accelerating this movement in the for-profit sector.
 First, customers are demanding it.
 A study by Havas, “Project Superbrand: 10 Truths Reshaping the Corporate World,” found that two in three consumers believe that business is just as responsible for positive social change as government.
-In addition, 80 percent want companies to work with nonprofits to improve their communities.
-Fueled by a marketing shift that is focused on customer experience, positive corporate social responsibility is upshifting from good PR to an essential corporate strategy.
+In addition, according to a new study, consumers will not only reward companies for their behavior (26%) but will also punish companies for their behavior (28%).
+Fueled by a marketing shift that is focused on customer experience, positive corporate social responsibility is upgrading from good PR to an essential corporate strategy.

 Second, as companies fight for talent, employees are choosing companies that are “doing good” and investing in them and the community.
 A study by Cone Communications on “Employee Engagement” found: